davimorord/framingham_plus/README.md

 ## Model Training

-The model was trained in Google Colab using the NHANES dataset (2007-2010 cycles, n=4,238).
-The training notebooks are available in the `notebooks/` folder:
+The model was trained in Google Colab using the Framingham Heart Study dataset (`heart_disease.csv`).
+The training notebooks are available in the `notebooks/` folder.

 - `01_EDA.ipynb` - Exploratory data analysis and data preparation
 - `02_Model_Training.ipynb` - Model training, hyperparameter tuning, feature selection, and SHAP analysis